Non-Alcoholic Fatty Liver Disese (NAFLD)

 Severe cirrhosis may cause jaundice, itchy skin, and swelling in the legs or abdomen.

 NAFLD is often detected through abnormal liver function blood tests or ultrasound scans.
-Additional tests such as FibroScan or liver biopsy may determine the stage.

-There is no specific medication for NAFLD.
-Management focuses primarily on lifestyle changes, including losing weight, eating a balanced diet, exercising regularly (about 150 minutes per week), stopping smoking, and reducing alcohol intake.
+Management focuses primarily on patient led lifestyle changes to reduce fat deposition in the liver, including losing weight, eating a balanced diet, exercising regularly (~150 minutes weekly), stopping smoking, and reducing alcohol